Maxgabe/Excel-Data-Analysis/README.md

 # Excel-Data-Analysis

 ## **Overview**

-This repository is dedicated to showcasing beginner-level data analysis projects performed using Microsoft Excel.
-These projects serve as a stepping stone in my journey to develop technical skills in data analysis.
+This repository showcases beginner-level data analysis projects using Microsoft Excel.
+These projects demonstrate my growth in technical data analysis skills through hands-on practice.

-The focus is on applying foundational techniques like data cleaning, organizing datasets, analyzing trends, and creating visualizations to derive insights from data.
+The focus is on applying foundational techniques like data cleaning, organizing datasets, analyzing trends, and creating pivot tables to derive actionable insights.

-My goal is to demonstrate my progress, learn through hands-on practice, and showcase practical examples of how Excel can be utilized for data analysis.
+My goal is to demonstrate my progress, learn through experience, and showcase practical examples of Excel's capabilities in data analysis.

 ---

 ## **Projects**

-### **1. Sales Performance Analysis**
+###  **Project: <ins> Walmart Dataset Analysis** </ins>

 **Description:**

-Analyze sales data to identify trends, top-performing products, and regional revenue insights.
+Analyzed a Walmart sales dataset sourced from Kaggle.
+Although the dataset was originally clean, I intentionally introduced errors to practice data cleaning skills.
+The project focuses on answering specific business questions related to customer behavior.

 **Project Workflow:**

 1.  <ins> **Understand and Organize the Dataset:** </ins>

-- Categorize and structure columns for clarity and relevance.
+- Structured columns for clarity and relevance.

-- Identify the scope and purpose of the dataset.
+- Identified the dataset's purpose based on business questions.

 2. <ins> **Data Cleaning:** </ins>

-- Address duplicates, inconsistencies, and incorrect formats to ensure data accuracy.
+- Addressed duplicates, inconsistencies, and incorrect formats.

+- Standardized values, corrected typos, formatted dates, and handled missing data.

-3. <ins> **Analyze Trends:** </ins>
+3. <ins> **Pivot Tables and Insights:** </ins>
 - Investigate performance by regions and products.
 - Explore key metrics to identify actionable insights.
+- Created pivot tables answering business questions related to Customer Insights:

+   * What is the average age and income of customers by loyalty level?

+   * Which customer loyalty group spends the most?

+   * How do payment methods vary among customer demographics?
+- Applied the Scalper Method to generate concise, actionable insights.

 4. <ins> **Basic Visualizations:** </ins>
 - Create pivot tables and charts to visualize findings.
 5. <ins> **Summarize Key Insights:** </ins>
 - Highlight key takeaways and actionable recommendations.

-**Folder Structure:**
-- `Sales_Performance_Analysis_Project/`
-  - `raw_data/`: Raw sales datasets.
-  - `cleaned_data/`: Cleaned datasets prepared for analysis.
-  - `reports/`: Final visualizations and dashboards.
-  - `README.md`: Project details and key takeaways.

-**Status:** Currently in progress.

 ---

-### **2. Future Projects (Planned)**
-**Description:**
-After completing the Sales Performance Analysis, I plan to expand my skills by working on additional projects, gradually incorporating tools like Power BI and SQL into my workflow.

-<ins>_Example Project Idea:_ </ins>

-**Employee Performance Insights:** A project focused on analyzing HR data to explore workforce trends and create actionable insights for retention and hiring strategies.

-<ins> Objective:</ins>   Analyze workforce data to uncover trends in performance, retention, and hiring strategies.

-<ins> Workflow:</ins>   Data cleaning, trend analysis, and visualization through dashboards.
+<ins> **Complete status:** </ins>  Data cleaning and Customer Insights pivot tables.

+---
+<ins> **Next Steps:** </ins>    I will expand this project to include:

+**Sales and Revenue Analysis:**

+- What is the total revenue generated?
+- Which products or categories contribute the most revenue?
+- How do sales vary across different store locations?
+- Demand and Forecasting insights.

+---

 **Folder Structure:**
- - `Employee_Performance_Analysis_Project/`
+- `Walmart_Data_Analysis/`
-   - `raw_data/`: Raw HR datasets.
+  - `raw_data/`:  Original Kaggle dataset (clean)
+  - `dirtied_data/`: Modified dataset with introduced errors for practice
-   - `cleaned_data/`: Cleaned and processed datasets.
+  - `cleaned_data/`: Cleaned dataset after applying data cleaning techniques
+  - `pivot_tables`: Excel file containing pivot tables and insights (Customer Insights)
-   - `reports/`: Dashboards and visualizations.
+  - `README.md`: Project details and key takeaways
-   - `README.md`: Details about this specific project.

-**Status:** Planned, to be developed after the Sales Performance Analysis project.

 ---